You could qualify for the less-invasive method of a Stomach Balloon.

 The stomach balloon, which is more formally called a gastric balloon or endoscopic intragastric balloon, is a medical device used to aid in weight loss.
 It is less invasive than many other types of bariatric surgery.
 Depending on the type of balloon used, patients can lose between 26 and 46 percent of their excess weight.
-However, these results do vary from one patient to the next, and only your doctor can give you an idea of what to expect from the procedure.

 What are they used for?

 Stomach balloons are often used to prepare a patient for more aggressive weight loss procedures, like gastric bypass surgery.
 Losing weight before such surgery reduces the risk of complications.
 Gastric balloons can also be used to “jump start” more conventional weight loss programs.
 Most gastric balloons can only be used for around six months, so they cannot be used as a long-term treatment.
 They work simply by taking up space in the patient’s stomach and thus preventing them from overeating.

 The surgeon will start by numbing the patient’s throat with a spray.
 They may also give the patient an injection to make them unaware during the procedure.
 The nurse will place a plastic mouth guard over the patient’s teeth to keep their mouth open during the procedure.

 The doctor will insert the endoscope into the patient’s mouth and maneuver it down the patient’s esophagus to their stomach.
 The patient will still be able to breathe, and they won’t be in any pain.
 The doctor will use the endoscope to place the balloon in the patient’s stomach.
 The balloon has a filling tube attached to it that the doctor uses to inflate it with either air or saline.
 After inflating the balloon, the doctor removes both the filling tube and the endoscope.
 The procedure takes about 30 minutes.